-Suitable for graduates in music, especially in the fields of historical musicology, music aesthetics, theory and analysis.
-Candidates are normally expected to have a 1st or upper 2nd class Honours degree, or equivalent, and to have completed, or be about to complete, a taught Master's degree involving music.
-Applicants must also show evidence of appropriate skills in written and spoken English, plus any relevant foreign language skills (if relevant).
+Suitable for graduates in Music.
+Candidates are normally expected to have a first or upper second class Honours degree, or equivalent, and to have completed, or be about to complete, a taught master's degree involving music.

 Months of entry